Making a payment on your child support case(s)

 AT OUR OFFICE:

 We only accept cash in the exact amount at our local office and are not able to provide change.
 Thank you for understanding.
+You are also able to pay by check or money order (made payable to OCSPC) at our local office (please write your name and SETS case number on the payment).
 A receipt will be provided at the time of payment for your records.

 ***Please be advised that most counties accept payments to apply to your case even if your case is handled by a different county.
 Medina CSEA will gladly post your payment to your case that is administered by a different county and a receipt will be provided at the time of payment for your records.